 Science is increasingly about collaboration, and your ability to communicate with your colleagues and contemporaries will be vital.
-The chemistry program will give you a solid understanding of chemical principles and methods chemists use today, and the emphasis on writing will give you the ability to communicate your ideas with authority and precision.
+As a chemistry major at Saint Mary’s College, you will learn to write about chemistry.
+The program gives you a solid understanding of chemical principles and methods chemists use today, and the ability to communicate your ideas with precision and style.

 Senior Comprehensive Requirement

 As a senior, you will present your research and ideas about an important topic in chemistry today.
-You will work directly with a faculty member on this project, which consists of a 30-35 minute oral presentation, giving you an opportunity to demonstrate your mastery of the subject.
-Emphasis is placed on explaining the chemistry of the research and you'll complete an abstract of your presentation prior to making it.
+You will work directly with a faculty member on this project.
+Your comprehensive as a chemistry major will consist of a roughly half-hour oral presentation, giving you an opportunity to demonstrate your mastery of the subject.

 American Chemical Society Certification